 Hanoi Opera House has the own values that are worthy of standing in the list of the world’s classics.
 Regarding its values of architecture and landscape, the Opera House is still the oldest, most representative, most important and most artistic art form, most suitable for high-quality art programs and it meets requirements of international performances.

 The Hanoi Opera House is divided into three distinct parts.

 A historical evidence under the French colonization

 Built from 1901 to 1911, it was a special project of French Government when French occupied Vietnam.
-A 11 year- construction in a colonial country is something which seems to be unbelievable.
-However, there are many other evidences proving that French colonists invested a great amount of money and work force to this construction.
+An 11 year- construction in a colonial country is something which seems to be unbelievable.
+However, there are many other pieces of evidence proving that French colonists invested a great amount of money and workforce to this construction.

 Now, you may put a question “Why French decided to build an expensive building in Hanoi?”

 In fact, in 1899, envoy of Hanoi – Richard decided to build a city council meeting building.
 The aim is entertaining.
 They wanted a place for Western artists to perform yearly for French colonists.
 Vietnamese elites were allowed to come to the house but they had to be dressed up and paid much money for tickets.